Strapazzon/terms-and-privacy-policy-apps/aviation-weather-app.md

-# Aviation Weather privacy policy
+# Aviation Weather App privacy policy

 Your account information and password are not stored or transmitted to data collection servers in any way.
 Your information is trafficked using the best security practices for data transmission over the internet.